 Tony was four when we received the diagnosis that the cause of his persistent and otherwise puzzling global developmental delays and epilepsy was genetic, a de novo mutation on one of his 6,000,000,000 base pairs, which causes his brain to produce only half of the required syngap, a crucial protein for learning and memory.
 Tony’s SynGAP-1 diagnosis was crushing, of course – we knew then that there was not a cure for his condition and that he would not outgrow it; in fact, as he continued to build his brain on a faulty foundation, the gap between him and his peers would only grow.

 Our SynGAP-1 diagnosis, though, gave us direction and a way to hope.
-By joining a community of parents, we found that there were ~300 other families whose children suffered in a similar way.
+By joining a community of parents, we found that there are over 400 other families whose children suffered in a similar way.
 By engaging with leading neuroscientists and researchers, we found that the SynGAP-1 gene is well characterized, that there have been treatments for haplo-insufficiencies like SynGAP-1, and that there are other genetic epilepsies with potential treatments in clinical trials.

 My husband and I founded the SynGAP Research Fund (SRF), then, because we believed it would help us to fulfill our promise to Tony.
 Our mission is, through research, to identify the treatments and the therapies that will enable patients with SynGAP-1 to live their best lives.
 We are seeking to raise $3-5m in funds to support research focused on gene therapies for our patients.